jcdevaney/voiceAndGender/README.md

 # voiceAndGender
-Constructing the Male and Female Singing Voice: Gender Encoding in AudioSet, MusicCaps, and MusicLM
+Code and data for "Constructing the Male and Female Singing Voice: Gender Encoding in AudioSet, MusicCaps, and MusicLM" by Michèle Duguay and Johanna Devaney